Sensora-CFC2021/station-ai/README.md

 ## Call for code challenge 2021

-This repository contains the source code for computings at the station sensors installed in the field.
-We have used the open-source project, Liquid prep, for calculating the irrigation advice, and IBM Watson for conveying the results to the farmers both directly from the sensors and the app.
+This repository contains the source code for computings being done at the station sensors installed in the field.
+We used the open-source project, Liquid prep, for calculating the irrigation advice, and IBM Watson for conveying the results to the farmers both directly from the sensors and the app.

 ### Requirements
 ```